Because of the pandemic, vast swathes of the population shifted to remote work.

 - Drinking a relaxing tea in the evening (chamomile is your top pick).

 - Taking a long bath or a hot shower after your workday (you’ve earned it).

-- Taking supplements that will help you stay balanced (magnesium, Omega-3s, ashwagandha are great).
+- Take supplements that will help you stay balanced (magnesium, Omega-3s, and ashwagandha are great).

-- Taking a longer break in the middle of the workday to get some natural light in your eyes.
+- Take a longer break in the middle of the workday to get some natural light in your eyes.